 “I know so much of these things are left to handshakes and paternal negotiations, but sweet Winifred knowing you in these few hours, my heart has soared in a way I’ve never experienced.
-I need to know if you wish these union with your heart as well, more than simply engaging with me because of your familial duties,” Jack said serious, nearly reaching out and touching her arm as he did, but stopping, for effect, before he broke the rules of betrothal.
+I need to know if you wish this union with your heart as well, more than simply engaging with me because of your familial duties,” Jack said seriously, nearly reaching out and touching her arm as he did, but stopping, for effect, before he broke the rules of betrothal.

 Her eye welled for the third time that afternoon (once with the foxes and one when she tripped on a large rock outside the garden,) as she nodded her head meaningfully.